 Our expert for hiPSC-derived cardiac cells, as well as cell-based assays & services for drug safety and efficacy screenings

-Human iPSC-derived cardiomyocytes combined with the xCELLigence® RTCA CardioECR system enables detailed detection of potential cardioactive and proarrhythmic effects of test compounds on the contractility and electrophysiology.
-This combination provides a highly relevant in vitro assay to study the cardiac safety profile of compounds during drug development.
+Human iPSC-derived cardiomyocytes combined with the xCELLigence RTCA CardioECR system enables detection of potential cardioactive and proarrhythmic effects of test compounds on the contractility and electrophysiology.
+This provides a highly relevant in vitro assay to study the cardiac safety profile of compounds during drug development.

-You can find a step-by-step description on how to combine our hiPSC-derived cardiomyocytes with the xCELLigence® RTCA CardioECR system with for impedance and electrophysiology measurements in the following User Guides:
+Step-by-step instructions to combine hiPSC-derived cardiomyocytes with the xCELLigence RTCA CardioECR system with for impedance and electrophysiology measurements in the following Application Protocol:

-The xCELLigence® RTCA CardioECR system records cellular impedance (presented as Cell Index (CI)) and electrical field potential (presented as extracellular recording (ECR)) of hiPSC-derived cardiomyocytes in parallel, using proprietary microelectrode array (MEA) technology.
-A typical CI trace (top panel) and ECR trace (bottom panel) of a Pluricyte® Cardiomyocyte monolayer is shown here.
+The xCELLigence RTCA CardioECR system records cellular impedance (presented as Cell Index (CI)) and electrical field potential (presented as extracellular recording (ECR)) of hiPSC-derived cardiomyocytes in parallel, using proprietary MEA technology.
+A typical CI trace (top panel) and ECR trace (bottom panel) of a Pluricyte Cardiomyocyte monolayer is shown here.